 Therefore, I do not believe that "Peter the Immigrant" had a son named Peter.

-3. Who is the father of the South Carolina Hairstons?
+3. Who was the father of the South Carolina Hairstons?

 Some Hairston relatives believe the South Carolina Hairstons immigrated directly from Scotland or Ireland.